BIG-RAT/Object-Info/README.md

 * Find policies that update inventory.
 * Find what triggers are used in what policies.
 * Find IP range, default share name, and URL associated with a network segment.
-* Find what policies and computer configurations a package is associated with.
+* Find what policies and prestages a package is associated with.
-* Find what policies and computer configurations a script is associated with.
+* Find what policies and prestages a script is associated with.
 * Find what policies, configuration profiles, and apps a computer group is associated with.
 * Find what configuration profiles, and apps a device group is associated with.
 * Find macOS configuration profiles containing a particular payload.
+* Find iOS configuration profiles containing a particular payload.
 * Find where extension attributes (computer/mobile device) are used in groups and advanced searches along with the type of EA (script, pop-up, LDAP..).
-* Find iOS configuration profiles containing a particular payload.

 <hr>

 **History**

+2022-10-08: Version 2.0.0 - Additional details on various objects.
+Summary of policies and profiles that include scope, limitations, and exclusions - imitations and exclusions for LDAP user groups only.
+Extension attribute usage along with the type of attribute.
+PreStages are now scanned for profiles and packages.

 2022-03-08: Version 1.5.2 - Resolve app hanging due to computerconfigurations being removed.